puppetlabs/puppetlabs-inifile/README.markdown

 ### Implement child providers

-You might want to create child providers that inherit the `ini_setting` provider, for one of the following reasons:
+You might want to create child providers that inherit the `ini_setting` provider for one of the following reasons:

  * To make a custom resource to manage an application that stores its settings in INI files, without recreating the code to manage the files themselves.
  * To [purge all unmanaged settings](https://docs.puppetlabs.com/references/latest/type.html#resources-attribute-purge) from a managed INI file.